By Adlin Sherley

 Choosing to go the Influencer Marketing way is a smart decision for many reasons, and several brands have chosen this path too.
 However, even before you start designing your marketing campaign, you need to be careful about who you decide to make a brand ambassador.
 Hopefully, these KPIs will help you make an informed and smart decision!

 Hear about this topic and more at this year’s Native Advertising DAYS.
-The Native Advertising DAYS is more than just another industry event.
+This is more than just another industry event.
 It’s a conference with an ambitious vision to be THE event for thought leaders and creative minds in publishing and brand marketing to join forces.
-Don’t wait.
-Get your tickets today.
-Right here.